VedAstro/VedAstro/ChatAPI/readme.md

 link local image with online URI

-`tag chat-api vedastrochatapi.azurecr.io/chat-api`
+`docker tag chat-api vedastrochatapi.azurecr.io/chat-api`

 upload image to Azure

-`docker push vedastrochatapi.azurecr.io/hello-world`
+`docker push vedastrochatapi.azurecr.io/chat-api`

 # prompts
 craft a response that incorporates the strengths of Response A and Response B, addresses their shortcomings based on the ratings, and leverages insights from the provided ratings: